COMBINE-lab/alevin-fry-paper-scripts/README.md

 This directory includes the scripts for gathering and analyzing the data used in the alevin-fry manuscript.

-First of all, make usre you have enough available space on your disk.
+First of all, make sure you have enough available space on your disk.
 Then clone the repository and navigate to the main directory of the repo:
 ```
 $git clone git@github.com:COMBINE-lab/af-private-scripts.git
 $cd af-private-scripts